djalbat/occam-grammar-utilities/README.md

                                     |
                                2[terminal]
 ```
-The implementation of an algorithm that reliably removes left recursion is fiddlesome to say the least and there are caveats.
+The implementations of algorithms that reliably removes left recursion are fiddlesome to say the least and there are caveats.
 A full treatment is given below after mention of the example.

 ## Installation